Other names: Marrow / Zucchini

 Female flowers are identified by a swelling (immature fruit) at the base of the flower.

 Fruit that suffers from top swelling, shrivelling or rotting, indicates incomplete pollination, usually due to cold temperatures and /or lack of visits by pollinating insects.

 A solution to this is to hand-pollinate the plants.

 To hand-pollinate plants, remove a pollen-bearing male flower, strip it of its petals and rub the flower centre against the centre of the female flower.

-Week 27: onwards fruit should becoming ready for picking.
+Fruit should becoming ready for picking.

 Cut fruits when quite small, 100mm (4”) is an ideal length / diameter otherwise production of fruit will cease.